AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - Define ewallet fraud?
 - what do you mean by the term Digital wallet fraud?
 - ewallet fraud!
 What do you mean by that?
-- What is ewallet fraud?
 - Define Digital wallet fraud.
-- what do you mean by the term Digital wallet fraud?
 - can you explain to me about ewallet fraud?
 - how to be safe from ewallet fraud?
 - define ewallet fraud